jeantimex/ios-swift-collapsible-table-section/README.md

 }
 ```

-Ignore this step if your cells have a fixed height.

 #### Step 3.
 The Section Header ####

 According to [Apple API reference](https://developer.apple.com/reference/uikit/uitableviewheaderfooterview), we should use `UITableViewHeaderFooterView`.
 Let's subclass it and implement the section header `CollapsibleTableViewHeader`: